-When the very same Brahman, the Absolute consciousness, is cast in the mould of the creative will that is at the back of all manifestation, we call that consciousness God, the creator, Ishvara.
+When the very same Brahman, the Absolute Consciousness, is cast in the mould of the creative will that is at the back of all manifestation, we call that consciousness God, Creator, Ishvara.
 Therefore, the distinction between Ishvara and jiva is created by a kind of upadhi, or adjunct—cosmic adjunct and individual adjunct, differing one from the other.

 Īśvaratvaṁ ca jīvatvam-upādhi-dvaya-kalpitam: Maya and avidya are the two upadhis, on account of whose operation, distinction is drawn between Ishvara and jiva.
 The cosmic determining factor is maya; the individual determining factor is avidya.

 We have to remember everything that we have studied earlier because the subject here is so intricate and concentrated that what has been told earlier will not be repeated afterwards.
-So people who come casually to listen to these lectures and go away the day after tomorrow will not know at all what it is that is being said.
-And there is a disadvantage in easily listening to these things piecemeal—because half knowledge is a dangerous thing, as they say.
+Also, there is a disadvantage in listening to these things piecemeal—because half knowledge is a dangerous thing, as they say.
 Either we study it thoroughly, or we do not listen to it.

-As it has already been explained earlier, maya is the shuddha sattva pradhan of prakriti, the cosmic determining factor through which the Universal Brahman is reflected and becomes the jiva or the Ishvara – the creative principle of God, and is the very same thing reflected through avidya, which is predominantly rajasic and tamasic.
+As it has been explained earlier, maya is the shuddha sattva pradhan of prakriti, the cosmic determining factor through which the universal Brahman is reflected and becomes the jiva or the Ishvara, the creative principle of God, and is the very same thing reflected through avidya, which is predominantly rajasic and tamasic.
 Malina sattva is submerged and becomes the jiva, or the individual.
 This is the distinction between maya and avidya, determining Ishvara on the one side and jiva on the other side.

 Śaktir-asty-aiśvarī kācit-sarva-vastu-niyāmikā, ānanda-mayam-ārbhya gūḍhā sarveṣu vastuṣu (38).
 There is a tremendous power called shakti in this cosmos, right from the causal body down to the individual physical body.
-And right from Ishvara down to Virat there is a deciding principle operating everywhere in the whole of creation, in all nature—due to which, everything happens in the manner it has to happen.
+Right from Ishvara down to Virat there is a deciding principle operating everywhere in the whole of creation, in all nature—due to which, everything happens in the manner it has to happen.
 Nothing happens in the way it should not happen.
 Everything in the world happens exactly in the way it ought to happen.

-Some such answer is very humorous, and draws a distinction between a devil and God.
-The idea of devil, evil, and the necessity and the non-necessity of things—the great comments that we pass on the creation of this world—are actually unwarranted on the part of people who have no knowledge of anything.
+Some such answer is very humorous, and draws a distinction between the devil and God.
+The idea of the devil, evil, and the necessity and the non-necessity of things—the great comments that we pass on the creation of this world—are actually unwarranted on the part of people who have no knowledge of anything.
 We should say nothing unless we are cosmically aware.
-Only Cosmic consciousness has the right to make statements; and as no human being is cosmically conscious, nobody should pass judgements on anything in this world.
+Only Cosmic Consciousness has the right to make statements; and as no human being is cosmically conscious, nobody should pass judgment on anything in this world.
 Judge not, lest ye be judged.

 There would be tremendous confusion if this universal shakti were not to work systematically.
 There is, after all, a cosmic justice operating in the minutest of things, though we may not be able to understand what it is that is working.
 We are unilateral in our thinking, partial in our outlook, and incapable of thinking in a universal manner.
 Therefore, these secrets are not accessible to us.

 Kośo-pādhi-vivakṣāyāṁ yāti brahmaiva jīvatām, pitā pitāmahaś-caikaḥ putra-pautrau yathā pratī (41).
-If the cosmic maya, which is shuddha sattva, becomes the cause of God—Brahman appearing as Ishvara—the very same policy is followed here in the creation of the jiva, or the individual.
-That is, when Brahman is reflected through the five sheaths—the physical, vital, mental, intellectual, and causal—the Universal Brahman appears like a man walking on the street.
+Just as the cosmic maya, which is shuddha sattva, becomes the cause of God—Brahman appearing as Ishvara—the very same policy is followed here in the creation of the jiva, or the individual.
+That is, when Brahman is reflected through the five sheaths—the physical, vital, mental, intellectual and causal—the universal Brahman appears like a man walking on the street.

-In the Svetasvatara Upanishad there is a mantra which says, tvaṁ strī tvam pumān asi, tvaṁ kumāra uta vā kumārī; tvaṁ jīrno daṇḍena vañcasi, tvaṁ jato bhavasi viśvato-mukhaḥ (Svet 4.5.3): “Lord, you are the boy; you are the girl; you are the old man tottering on the road with a stick in hand.
+In the Svetasvatara Upanishad there is a mantra which says, tvaṁ strī tvam pumān asi, tvaṁ kumāra uta vā kumārī; tvaṁ jīrno daṇḍena vañcasi, tvaṁ jato bhavasi viśvato-mukhaḥ (S.U.
+4.3): “Lord, you are the boy; you are the girl; you are the old man tottering on the road with a stick in hand.
 Thus Thou deceivest everybody.”
-A devotee cries, “God, You deceive us by appearing like a school boy, as a girl walking on the road, and as a man with a bent back leaning on a stick, crawling with weakness.
-With these appearances You are trying to deceive us; but we know that it is You appearing as these things.
-You look like the little boy and girl, and the man with the bent back.
-Deceivest Thou everyone here, by putting on the appearance of an old hunchback with a stick, while Thou art really Universal, all pervading.”
+A devotee cries, “God, You deceive us by appearing like a school boy, as a girl walking on the road, and as a man with a bent back leaning on a stick, crawling due to weakness.
+With these appearances You are trying to deceive us, but we know that it is You appearing as these things.
+You look like a little boy and girl, and a man with the bent back.
+Deceivest Thou everyone here, by putting on the appearance of an old hunchback with a stick, while Thou art really universal, all-pervading.”

-Somebody is called a father, and the same person is called a grandfather in relation to his grandson.
+Somebody is called a father, and the same person is called a grandfather in relation to his son or grandson.
 The designations of the human being are relative to circumstances in connection with things outside.
-A person is an official, a person is rich, a person is poor, a person is a father, a person is a mother.
-These are relative descriptions of a single individual who, by himself or herself is independent—unrelated, basically.
+A person is an official, a person is rich, a person is poor, a person is a father, or a person is a mother.
+These are relative descriptions of a single individual who, by himself or herself, is independent—unrelated, basically.

 Putrā-dera-vivakṣāyām na pitā na pitāmahaḥ, tad-van-neśo nāpi jīvaḥ śakti-kośā’vivakṣaṇe (42).
 If the son is not there, we cannot call a person a father.
 If the grandson is not there, we cannot call the person a grandfather.
 So there is no such thing as father and grandfather.
 They are only names that we employ to describe the social situation of a person in relation to something relevant.

 Tad-van-neśo nāpi jīvaḥ śakti-kośā’vivakṣaṇe.
 In the same way, Ishvara and jiva do not exist.
 Does a father exist?
 If the son is there, the father must be there.
 If the grandson is there, the grandfather also is there.
-If maya (sattva guna of prakriti) does exist, and Brahman is cast in the mould of that sattva, Ishvara does exist.
+If maya, the sattva guna of prakriti, does exist, and Brahman is cast in the mould of that sattva, Ishvara does exist.
 But if that maya sattva guna does not exist, Ishvara does not exist.
 If the five sheaths exist, individual being exists; if the five sheaths do not exist, the individual also does not exist.
-So the existence of the creative principle of God and the individuality of persons is conditioned by the upadhis, or limiting adjuncts, without which they do not exist at all, just as father and grandfather do not exist unless there are children and grandchildren.
+So the existence of the creative principle of God and the individuality of persons is conditioned by the upadhis, or limiting agents, without which they do not exist at all, just as a father and grandfather do not exist unless there are children and grandchildren.